 5.9.1 IARU-R1 band plan for the frequency band 1 240-1 300 MHz

-Table XX provides the IARU Region 1 recommended usage of the allocations (Band Plan) by operators in the Amateur and Amateur-Satellite Services.
+Table 14 provides the IARU Region 1 recommended usage of the allocations by operators in the Amateur and Amateur-Satellite Services.
 National versions of this band plan may slightly differ due to national frequency allocations.

 Table 14

 IARU Region 1 UHF Band plan for 1 240-1 300 MHz (Varna, 2014)